apache/skywalking-java/docs/en/setup/service-agent/java-agent/Plugin-test.md

 You can run `python3 tools/select-group.py` to see which file contains the least cases and add your cases into it, in order to balance the running time of each group.

 If a test case required to run in JDK 17 environment, please add you test case into file `plugins-jdk17-test.<n>.yaml`.
+If a test case required to run in JDK 21 environment, please add you test case into file `plugins-jdk21-test.<n>.yaml`.

 ```yaml
 jobs: